LeahighBM/toastman/README.md

 # toastman
-A terminal-based UI (TUI) for making REST Requests
+A terminal-based UI (TUI) for making REST Requests.
+Like Postman, but with a "T"... and an "A"